ahmetb/runsd/README.md

 ## Limitations and Known Issues

+1. gRPC does not work as proxy doesn't know how to handle its host header.
 1. HTTP protocol corner cases and streaming (SSE or WebSockets) untested.
 1. All names like `http://NAME` will resolve to a Cloud Run URL even  if they don't exist.
 Therefore, for example, if `http://hello` doesn't exist, it will